- 1 Anatomical Position

 The medial and lateral borders of the stomach are curved, forming the lesser and greater curvatures:

-- Greater curvature – forms the long, convex, lateral border of the stomach.
-Arising at the cardiac orifice, it arches backwards and passes inferiorly to the left.
+- Greater curvature– forms the long, convex, lateral border of the stomach.
+Arising at the cardiac notch, it arches backwards and passes inferiorly to the left.
 It curves to the right as it continues medially to reach the pyloric antrum.
 The short gastric arteries and the right and left gastro-omental arteries supply branches to the greater curvature.

 The anatomical relations of the stomach are given in the table below: